alex-kalanis/kw_images/README.md

 ### Changes

 - v2 has remote as storage, no volume operation directly here
+- v3 has updated paths and following libraries